Puffed rice cakes

-The puffed rice cake is a flat hard food made with puffed rice.
-Typically, it is eaten as a snack or used as a base for other ingredients.
+Puffed rice cakes, also referred to generically as rice cakes, are flat, hard discs made with puffed rice.
+Typically, they are eaten as a snack or used as a base for other ingredients.

-While it is low in nutrients, it is generally considered to be a low-calorie food.
-It is often consumed among dieters as a substitute for higher-calorie breads or other food items, especially so during the 1980's and 1990's.
+Rice cakes are low in both calories and nutrients.
+It is often consumed among dieters as a substitute for higher-calorie breads or other food items, especially so during the 1980s and 1990s.
+It is a gluten-free food, so people with celiac disease can eat them as a substitute for bread.

-Some rice cakes are flavored.
+Some store-bought rice cakes are flavored.
 Common flavorings include chicken, sweet chili, cheese, butter, chocolate, caramel, salt and vinegar, or apple cinnamon.

-Most rice cakes are round, though square varieties are available.
+Rice cakes are typically round, though square varieties are available.